oswaldoneto/checklist-172/README.md

 npm install
 ```

-## Development

-To run the development server:
+4. Start the development server:
 ```bash
 npm run dev
 ```

-The application will be available at `http://localhost:5173`
+The application will be available at `http://localhost:3000`

 ## Building for Production